michaelfarrell76/Distributed-SGD/lua-lua/README.md

 #### Remote - localhost

 In order to get the demo to connect through localhost rather than simply forking, we must first setup an .ssh key for this project.

-This is not really a practical setting, however the protocol is the same for running on remote servers and this is a good tool to use to debug problems with clients running on remote servers.
+Note: This is basically doing the same thing as [local](https://github.com/michaelfarrell76/Distributed-SGD/blob/master/lua-lua/README.md#local), except we now connect to the clients through localhost.
+This is a good tool to use to debug problems with clients running on remote servers.

-###### Setup ssh key
+###### Generate ssh key
 Replace USERNAME with your username on the computer you want to connect to (i.e., USERNAME = michaelfarrell).
 ```bash
 $ USERNAME=michaelfarrell
 $ ssh-keygen -t rsa -f ~/.ssh/dist-sgd-sshkey -C $USERNAME
 ```
 Hit enter twice and a key should have been generated.

+###### Add ssh-key to authorized keys

 In order to connect to clients through localhost, we must add the key to our list of authorized_keys:
 ```bash
 $ cat ~/.ssh/dist-sgd-sshkey.pub >> ~/.ssh/authorized_keys
 $ chmod og-wx ~/.ssh/authorized_keys